-We do not require a GMAT or GRE score, but a well-balanced score may strengthen your application to this particular programme.
+We do not require a GMAT or GRE score, but a well-balanced score may strengthen your application for this particular programme.
 GMAT code, School of Economics and Management, Lund University: 8VR-PL-07.
 Lund University does not have a GRE code.
-You are welcome to send a certified copy of your GRE test result directly to University Admissions in Sweden.
+You are welcome to submit a certified copy of your GRE test result directly to University Admissions in Sweden.

 Full programme/course tuition fee: SEK 240 000